KCFN: History

 The station's history traces back to a religious organization named The Defenders of the Christian Faith Inc., founded in 1925 by Wichita evangelist Gerald Winrod.
 The organization has been previously described by critics as "anti-semitic" and "racist".
 However, under Hart Reid Armstrong's ownership in the 1970s, the image of the organization has changed, with the slogan being "serving where needed".
 The Defenders of the Christian Faith also held retirement homes in Wichita, Kansas City (Missouri), Rogers (Arkansas), Harrison (Arkansas), Beatrice (Nebraska), and McCook (Nebraska).
 The organization planned on having an FM radio station, hoping to be on air by early 1978.

 In December 1977, the Defenders of the Christian Faith began construction of a 5,000 watt, non-commercial FM radio station on the 11th floor of the Lassen Hotel in Wichita, Kansas, the same building previously used by 1330 KFH (now KNSS).
 The station initially broadcast from 11 am to 11 pm, although it planned to expand hours into 6 am to midnight.
 KDSA aired programming previously heard during the Golden Age of Radio, and also a variety format including jazz, band music, and religious programming.
 One of KDSA's slogans was "A Great Step Backward".

-On February 1981, a fire damaged their transmitting antenna, putting the station off the air for months.
+In February 1981, a fire damaged their transmitting antenna, putting the station off the air for months.
 All other equipment was checked and was found to still be in good condition.
-The Defenders of the Christian Faith sold their property on April 1981.
+The Defenders of the Christian Faith sold their property in April 1981.